-The main assumption of our model is that the remaining variation in the weather, after including the fixed effects, is pseudo-random.
+The central assumption of our model is that the remaining variation in the weather, after including the fixed effects, is pseudo-random.
 For a given area within a week, and accounting for general trends at national level, we assume that the distribution of hotter and colder days is random (Tuesday in Paris is cold vs. Friday in Paris is cold).
 The effect of the weather is then identified by comparing contemporaneous differences in the number of reported cases in one area compared to another area located in the same country.
 The model furthermore considers that expected weather conditions evolve every week at the level of each area, and that some areas may also be more likely report more cases in a given week compared to the rest of the country.

-Colder weather is a risk factor
+Results

 Figure 2 provides a graphical representation of the estimation results.
-We look separately at the impact of average temperature on COVID-19 cases outside China (upper left panel) and in China (upper right panel).
+We look separately at the impact of average temperature on COVID-19 cases outside China (upper left panel) and exclusively in China (upper right panel).
 We do this because the pandemic started much earlier in China than elsewhere.
 The graphs provide separate estimates of the impacts of temperature at different ranges (e.g. “below 0°C” compared to “10-20°C”).
 Because China did not record very hot days in our sample, the high temperature category (>30°C) is not reported in the case of China.
 In the lower panels of Figure 2, we furthermore provide results for minimum temperatures (blue) and maximum temperatures (red).
 These lower panels provide estimates for all observations together (in China and outside China).

 Figure 2: Impact of temperatures on confirmed COVID-19 cases